sergpapa/FPC/TESTING.md

 <link rel="icon" href="data:;base64,iVBORw0KGgo=">
 ~~~

+On a second iteration, [fpc-favicon](assets/images/logo-favicon.png) was added on the project.
+Decided to keep the bug fix as the advice above also served as a fix for people not wanting to add a **favicon** file.

 ### **Un-resolved**

 Performance testing on the [Gallery Page](https://sergpapa.github.io/FPC/gallery.html) with [Google Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) showcases poor results varying from 37-72%.